GitLazaro/rep_padawan/README.md

-# Fazendo um prieiro teste no gitHub
+# Fazendo um primeiro teste no gitHub

 teste do repositorio